 Immortal humans known as Ajin first appeared in Africa 17 years ago.
 While they were labeled a threat to mankind, to many they were just an infrequent news item.
 However, for Kei Nagai, a high schooler studying hard to be a doctor, he discovers he is an Ajin after being fatally hit by a car.
 Now on the run from the government that wants to imprison him, Kei must find a way to survive.

 The first notable similarities is that both shows are made extensively using CGI, though it looks a little better in Inuyashiki.
 However, both shows feature main characters that have their lives permanently changed after various events and start a completely new life full of struggle.
-However, while Inuyashiki is a straight-forward good versus bad series in a shitty normal reality, Ajin works in terms of grey in a more dystopian, but just as dark, reality.
+However, while Inuyashiki is a straight-forward good versus bad series in a disappointing normal reality, Ajin works in terms of grey in a more dystopian, but just as dark, reality.

 For Fans of Good Versus Evil